Understanding Response Time

 When you initialize a wallet, Launchpad Trade pre-allocates resources on the Solana network to speed up your transactions.
 Without initialization, this allocation happens during your first trade, adding significant latency.Requirements

-- Minimum 0.01 SOL in the wallet
+- Minimum 0.01 SOL in the wallet — used for on-chain resource allocation

 How to Initialize